 From 8 May 2018, partners that alienate their income by creating, assigning or dealing in rights to the future income of a partnership will no longer be able to access the small business CGT concessions on the capital gain made in relation to the right.
 There are no changes to the concessions themselves, which will continue to be available to provide relief relating to the disposal of assets of eligible small businesses.
-Eligible small businesses are generally those with an aggregated annual turnover of less than \$2 million or net assets less than \$6 million. although there is generally further complexity in applying the rules.
+Eligible small businesses are generally those with an aggregated annual turnover of less than \$2 million or net assets less than \$6 million, although there is generally further complexity in applying the rules.
+As part of this year's budget, the Government has announced further measures to ensure that multinational businesses are paying their fair share of tax.